kjwan4435/OpenAcoustics/MCU/Central(PC server)/readme.md

 ## 4. Check/download the received data

 After the recording process is finished, verifing and downloading data is also possible.
-By pressing 'Play Sound` button, the most recently recorded audio file will be played. `Download Data` button enables download of audio file amd IMU data as .wav file and .csv file, respectively.
+By pressing `Play Sound` button, the most recently recorded audio file will be played. `Download Data` button enables download of audio file amd IMU data as .wav file and .csv file, respectively.